ADVANTICS/documentation/charge-controllers/charger-simulation.md

 ## `ccs_authorisation_success` (bool)

-- **Description:** Whether the simulated charger should grant CCS authorization.
+- **Description:** Whether the simulated charger should grant CCS authorization at the end of the authorisation duration.
 This should be enabled to reach the charging state.
 - **Default:** `True`

 ## `charge_params_negotiation_duration` (float)